-- Experience as a Chief Executive; - International business experience; - Financial and accounting experience; - Operational experience in the chemical and resources industries; - Strategy and strategic marketing experience; - Corporate governance and risk management experience.
+- Experience as a Chief Executive; - International business experience; - · Financial and accounting experience; - Operational experience in the resources industry; - Strategy and strategic marketing experience; - Corporate governance and risk management experience.

 Information about the diversity of the Board is set out under Recommendation 1.5 above.